ct-clmsn/distributed-tensorflow-orchestration/README.md

 'grpc_tensorflow_server' requires a "clusterspec" string to be provided on the command line.

-Because Mesos is asynchronous nature, a modified version of the 'grpc_tensorflow_server' runtime was developed to collect the "clusterspec" string from Mesos or Marathon using polling with exponential backoff.
+Because Mesos is asynchronous in nature, a modified version of the 'grpc_tensorflow_server' runtime was developed to collect the "clusterspec" string from Mesos or Marathon using polling with exponential backoff.